prometheus-operator/prometheus-operator/Documentation/network-policies.md

 #### Alertmanager

 * Allow inbound tcp dst port 9093 from any source to alertmanager
-* Allow inbound tcp dst port 6783 from only alertmanager to alertmanager
+* Allow inbound tcp & udp dst port 9094 from only alertmanager to alertmanager

 [embedmd]:# (../example/networkpolicies/alertmanager.yaml)
 ```yaml